 Plant and animal populations are in decline across our state due in part to loss of habitat.
 Even if we were able to protect all the remaining wildlife habitat today, it still would not be enough to reverse this trend in Minnesota.
 That’s why the Minnesota Land Trust decided to start a Restoration Program.
 To date, we’ve restored over 6,000 acres of wildlife habitat.

 There are two ways the Land Trust is working to improve fish and wildlife habitat in Minnesota.

-First, with more than 60% of the State’s land area in private ownership, and up to 95% in the prairie regions, landowners are critical to providing habitat for waterfowl, songbirds, or mammals like mink.
+First, with more than 75% of the State’s land area in private ownership, and up to 95% in the prairie regions, landowners are critical to providing habitat for waterfowl, songbirds, or mammals like mink.
 Even small properties can be beneficial for pollinators, monarch butterflies, or the prairie fringed orchid.
 We started our “Private Lands Restoration Program” because of our expertise working with landowners and because our conservation easements ensure all properties we restore will remain wildlife habitat forever.